gonzososa/traceroute-go/README.md

-Excersice to simulate tracing of packets in a network.
+Exercise to simulate tracing of packets in a network.
 It have different approach that google's example.

 Run app requires root or supersu privileges.